We are committed to providing the tools, resources and support for our members to keep their accounts safe and secure.

 Accessing your account online should not be a frightening experience.
 We want you to feel safe and secure every time you use any CAMPUS USA Credit Union online service.
 CAMPUS has built a security system around CAMPUS Online and Mobile Banking that safeguards your money and keeps your account information private.
 Click here to read the CAMPUS USA Credit Union Online Security Policy.

 CAMPUS USA Credit Union will never ask you to provide confidential information, such as debit or credit card numbers, PINs or Social Security numbers via email, text messages or direct mail.
-We will also never call your directly asking for personal information.
-If you receive any message or phone call asking you to do this, please do not respond to it, and instead contact CAMPUS USA Credit Union.
+We will also never call you directly asking for personal information.
+If you receive any message or phone call asking you to do this, please do not respond to it, and instead contact CAMPUS USA Credit Union at 800-367-6440.
 These messages are fraudulent attempts to collect your personal information.

 5 Proactive Identity Theft Prevention Tips